ekinakyurek/gpt3-arithmetic/post.md

 To investigate this phenomenon systematically, I took an exploration on tackling teaching GPT-3 by adding two numbers, something simple that we know the algorithm for it, with the aid of scratchpads.
 Before I get your hopes high, you shouldn't take this as the most systematic approach to understanding this phenomenon but rather a quest for understanding where and why they can be helpful or not.

 Without a further due, let's start prompting GPT-3 (codex-GPT-3 `code_davinci_002`[^1]) for the simple integer addition problem.
 I follow the template provided in the original GPT-3 paper for zero-shot and few-shot prompts in Figure 1.
 I used three examples with the same summands in few-shot and scratchpad prompts.
 I tested the model with 100 number pairs for each digit and will use the same numbers in all of the experiments in this post.
+Here is our scratchpad prompt:

 <img src="figures/prompts/fewshot_zeroshot_scratchpad.png" alt="drawing"/>

+<figcaption align = "center">Figure 1: Zero-shot vs Few-shot vs Scratchpad prompts</figcaption>

 We will look at the details of the scratchpad prompt later in the blog, but let's first analyze the top-level results presented below.

 <img src="figures/results_codex/fewshot_zeroshot_scratchpad_plot.jpeg" alt="drawing" height="400"/>

+<figcaption align = "center">Plot 1: Top level results in the arithmetic task</figcaption>

 The first impression is that GPT-3 can't benefit from the reasoning steps we provided in the scratchpad (3, 5, 6, and 7 digit results).
 Possible reasons for this: (1) the format in zero- and few-shot of GPT-3-style is familiar, and the scratchpad that we provide is not, (2) this scratchpad is not optimized enough, or (3) maybe GPT-3 memorized this format (Q: _ A: _ no delimiter between digits, etc.) and overfits to the format?
 The answer is related to the tokenizer of GPT-3, which doesn't split numbers by each digit; you can see this on the playground of the API by typing a number and hitting the generate button: on the bottom-right, it displays the number of tokens.
 So, if there is, the algorithm that GPT-3 learned for addition probably is not digit-by-digit, yet we gave it a digit-by-digit algorithm.
 Let's try to consolidate this conjecture a bit more using delimiters between numbers in the original few-shot prompt:

 <img src="figures/prompts/different_fewshot_prompts.png" alt="drawing"/>

+<figcaption align = "center">Figure 2: Few-shot prompts with different delimiters</figcaption>

 Now the model fails to learn this equivalent arithmetic task with a delimiter!

 <img src="figures/results_codex/different_fewshot_prompts_plot.jpeg" alt="drawing" height=400/>

+<figcaption align = "center">Plot 2: Few-shot results with different delimited numbers </figcaption>

 So, it can't learn this task in-context with few-shot prompting when a *slight* variation is introduced.
 Maybe in this "novel" arithmetic task, our scratchpad will be helpful?
 I will continue with the comma-delimited version of the task as I found it better than the space version with this particular scratchpad.

 <img src="figures/prompts/coma_scratchpad_fewshot.png" alt="drawing" height=400/>

+<figcaption align = "center">Figure 3: Scratchpad and few-shot (comma) prompt side-by-side </figcaption>

 Similarly, the format is a bit different in the scratchpad (for example + vs plus), but my qualitative finding is that it does make the few-shot one worse.